Mingtaros/Travel-Planner-Decision-Maker/README.md

 ### Examining Results

-After optimization completes, you can find the itineraries in the `results` directory:
+After ALNS optimization completes, you can find the itineraries in the `results` directory:
 - `initial_itinerary_TIMESTAMP.json`: The initial solution before optimization
 - `best_itinerary_TIMESTAMP.json`: The optimized itinerary